HQInterview/PHP-Round1/README.md

   * if currency is **not** USD and credit card **is** AMEX, return error message, that AMEX is possible to use only for USD
 * Use any PHP framework you want or no framework at all, it's up to you.
 * Don't bother with any graphics, just simple HTML, simple form, no CSS needed.
 Or just use [Twitter Bootstrap](http://getbootstrap.com).
-* Use only Paypal and Braintree PHP libraries, not any other 3rd party libraries.
+* Use only Paypal, Braintree PHP libraries.
+You can use jQuery for form validations.
+Do not use any other 3rd party libraries.
 * Cover code with unit tests.
-* The code needs to work after we pull it and try it (no bugs) and should process the payments.
+* The code needs to work after we clone it and try it (no bugs) and should process the payments.

 ## Quality requirements